basestack-co/basestack-flags-react/README.md

 Use `fetchFlag()` inside Server Components or Route Handlers if you only need a single slug.

+### Route Handler + Server Functions demo

+The App Router example also includes:

+- `GET /api/flags` (`app/api/flags/route.ts`) to prove the SDK works inside a Route Handler / API route.
+- A `/server-functions` page that lists current flag states on the server and ships a `ServerActionDemo` client component which invokes a server action powered by `fetchFlag`.

 ## Next.js (Pages Router)

 ```tsx